Dr Jason Miller

 Dr. Jason Miller’s research interests include twentieth-century American Poetry, American Literature, literary theory, and pedagogy.
 Professor Miller serves the department as Associate Head and Director of Undergraduate Studies.

-His King's First Dream project is making the first ever recording of Dr. Martin Luther's King "I Have a Dream" speech available online.
+His King's First Dream project has made the first ever recording of Dr. Martin Luther's King "I Have a Dream" speech available online at kingsfirstdream.com.
 This speech took place in Rocky Mount, North Carolina a full eight months before King's famous speech at the March on Washington in 1963.
 The project has received coverage on the CBS and ABC National Evening News, the BBC, and in USA Today.
 Articles have been published in Canada and Japan and even translated into Dutch and Italian.
 Dr. Miller was also interviewed on NPR and live on CNN.

 His earlier book Langston Hughes and American Lynching Culture investigates the nearly three dozen poems written by Hughes to reveal the complex interplay between politics, culture, and art.
 It addresses key poems such as “The Negro Speaks of Rivers,” “Christ in Alabama,” and “Dream Deferred.”